 How We Enable Digital Reading in the Developing World

 Books change everything.
-Browse our library of 45,904 titles and see how you can help make it even bigger.
+Browse our library of over 40,000 titles and see how you can help make it even bigger.

 Are you a non-profit organization in Africa looking for e-books?
 Get Kindles in schools and libraries through Worldreader’s E-reader Solution.

-Cómo hacemos possible la lectura digital en los países en vías de desarrollo
+Cómo hacemos posible la lectura digital en los países en vías de desarrollo

 Nuestro objetivo es crear un mundo donde el analfabetismo sea cosa del pasado.